marlonfaraujo/api_idempotency/README.md

-Repository with a brief example of how to work with idempotence, to ensure that a request even if repeated, is processed only once
+Repository with a brief example of how to work with idempotency, to ensure that a request even if repeated, is processed only once.

+Here will still have redis for cache and devcontainer.